baldeuniversel/linux/packages/README.md

 ## meo

-The **meo** program allows to manage available packages of the Github repository [`https://github.com/baldeuniversel/linux.git`](https://github.com/baldeuniversel/linux.git) (Use from the terminal) .
+The **meo** program allows to manage the available packages of the Github repository [`https://github.com/baldeuniversel/linux.git`](https://github.com/baldeuniversel/linux.git) (Use from the terminal) .